hpec/python_database_helper/README.md

 ##Functions:

 ###def findinDatabase(db_path, table, field, value, timeout=60)
-Will return the row if found in database otherwise return None
+Will return the row if found in database otherwise return None.

 ###def fetchData(db_path, table, timeout=60)
-Fetch the first row and delete it from the table specified
+Fetch the first row and delete it from the table specified.

-Return the row if succeed
+Return the row if succeed.

-Support multithreading/concurrency: You can call this function from different instances
+Support multithreading/concurrency: this function can be called from different instances.

-NOTE: In order to use this function you need to have a field "TEXT flag" in the table
+NOTE: In order to use this function you need to have a field "TEXT flag" in the table.

 ###def insertData(db_path, table, data, timeout=60)
-Parameter "data" should be a dictionary with keys as column name and values as values corresponding to each column
+Parameter "data" should be a dictionary with keys as column name and values as values corresponding to each column.

+Support multithreading/concurrency: this function can be called from different instances.

-Prevented SQL injection
+Prevented SQL injection.

 ###def log(content)